Relintai/pandemonium_engine_docs/getting_started/introduction/introduction_to_godot.md

 you everything you need to know to be off to a good start.
 It will save you countless hours and hurdles learning any game engine afterward.

+Note:
-.. note:: In CS50, you will learn multiple programming languages.
+ In CS50, you will learn multiple programming languages.
 Don't be
           afraid of that: programming languages have many similarities.
 The skills you learn with one language transfer well to others.